 The Route 66 home webpage has eight colorful navigation “buttons” that allow quick access to Route 66 matchcovers from each state.
 Below these buttons are four category buttons that allow quick access to only those Route 66 matchcover images of that particular category.

 Matchcovers are listed by town from east to west in the state and then sorted alphabetically by business name within that town.
-Any prepositions (“A” or “The”) are usually dropped from the business name.
+Leading prepositions (“A” or “The”) are dropped from the business name.

-The matchcover images are arranged twelve to a web page.
+When the website is accessed via a computer, the matchcover images are arranged twelve to a web page.
 Click a cover to enlarge the image and see in what other database categories that image appears.
 Click on the small arrows to move forward or backward among the twelve images of that webpage.
 Click on the large arrow for an automatic slide show.
-A few matchcovers, usually matchcovers that have a US Highway 66 designation printed on the inside, have the inside matchcover surface scanned as well.
+A few matchcovers, usually matchcovers that have a US Highway 66 designation or address printed on the inside, have the inside matchcover surface scanned as well.
 Just hover the cursor over the outside image to see any inside image.

 Simply clicking through the Route 66 matchcover image collection is only part of the fun.
 When every Route 66 matchcover image was uploaded into the database it was also tagged with parameters that admitted it as a member of multiple different categories.
 So the visitor can search through the Route 66 collection by category too.